andge86/WilliamHill/README.md

 How to run:

 1. Setup Maven
-2. Download project folder
+2. Download project acceptanceTesting folder
 3. Open Terminal/Command line
-4. Go to project folder using cd command
+4. Go to project acceptanceTesting folder using cd command
-5. Execute mvm test command
+5. Execute mvn test command
 6. Enjoy!

-Note: test was run only on MAC OS, but, seems, should work on Windows OS
+Note: test was run only on MAC OS, but, seems, it should work on Windows OS

 Issues: